steventsao/claude-agent-replicate/README.md

 ## Motivation

-Exploring loading context progressively via Skills on API platforms like Replicate where tool discovery is an issue.
-I use code act pattern with Claude Agent SDK.
-Controlling scope of this prototype here so it feels similar to those in https://github.com/anthropics/claude-agent-sdk-demos/
+Exploring loading context progressively via Skills on API platforms like Replicate where tools and model descriptions can be heavy on token usage.
+I use code act pattern to allow agent to express model composition more flexibly with Claude Agent SDK.

 ## Overview